ddimaria/wmcp/wmcp-361/README.md

 * **Arithmatic Returns**: Takes the number of years into account => arithmatic mean return = total return/number of years
 * **Geometric Returns**: Takes compounding into account => geometric mean return = (1 + holding period return)<sup>1/n</sup> - 1.
 These returns are the most accurate calcuation of how money grows over time.
 For each year: [(1 + returns<sub>1</sub>) * (1 + returns<sub>2</sub>)]<sup>1/n</sup> - 1 ...n is the number of years
 * **Dollar-Weighted Returns**: AKA Investor Returns.
 Incorporates cash flows, it's estimated using an Internal Rate of Return (IRR) calculation.
 * **Time-Weighted Returns**: AKA Total Returns.
 Independent of cash flows, it's estimated by geometrically linking the return for sub-periods (e.g. monthly).
 Mutual funds report time-weighte returns.
-Total returns can mask individual performance in investors purcahsed the asset after it fully grew.
+Total returns can mask individual performance if investors purcahsed the asset after it fully grew.
 * **Real Returns**: The rate of return that subtracts inflation. real retrns = ((1 + nominal rate)(1 + inflation rate)) - 1.
 For each year, the *geometric mean real return* is: [(real returns<sub>1</sub>) * (real returns<sub>2</sub>)]<sup>1/n</sup> - 1 ...n is the number of years.

 ### Returns Distributions